 Council and Committee of the Whole Meetings

-Council and Committee of the Whole meetings are normally held on the first and third Tuesday of each month and begin at 6:00 p.m.
-The meetings are usually held at Gananoque Emergency Services (ES) Building in the boardroom at 340 Herbert Street.
+Council and Committee of the Whole meetings are normally held on the first and third Tuesday of each month and begin at 6:00 PM.
+The meetings are usually held in the Town Hall Council Chambers located on the 2nd Floor, 30 King Street East.
 The public is encouraged to note the meeting place which is published on the meeting agenda.

 Committee of the Whole meetings are more informal than Council meetings.
 The Committee is comprised of the entire Council.
 The Committee receives reports from Town management staff on all departmental and programming issues.